tytydraco/yessleep/out/The_Day_The_Dust_Fell_From_The_Sky.md

 All the pets that were exposed to the dust either got sick or died and even people in my hometown began to die too.

-Soon enough the dust began to take a life of its own and scientists from all over the world were brought in to study the dust even the military was brought in but to no avail.
+Soon though the dust began to take a life of its own and scientists from all over the world were brought in to study the dust even the military was brought in but to no avail.

 Eventually, my hometown was placed under quarantine until the scientists were able to learn more about the dust.